‘Big Beautiful Bill’ Update: What Is it & Did it Pass?

 Donald Trump and fellow Republicans are trying to get his large tax and spending bill — which he’s called the “big, beautiful bill” — officially passed by the 4th of July.
-Now that the Senate has approved the proposal, supporters around the United States are curious when, and if, the bill will pass.
+Now that the Senate has approved the proposal, supporters around the United States are curious when the bill will most likely pass.

 Below, get an update on Trump’s “big, beautiful bill.”